alessandrogentili001/deep-learning-exam/README.md

 The exam will be evaluated based on:

 - Correctness of implementation
-- Model performance and accuracy
+- Model performance and accuracy (maximum grade for a score above 0.5 on test set)
 - Code quality and documentation
 - Analysis and interpretation of results

 ## Acknowledgments

-- Professor Andrea Asperti and TAs for guidance and instruction
+- Professor Andrea Asperti and TAs for guidance and instructions
 - University of Bologna, Department of Computer Science and Engineering